EntelectChallenge/2020-Overdrive/game-engine/game-rules.md

 ### Command: USE_OIL

-This command will:
+Using oil will:

 * Place an oil block directly behind your car.
-* Any car that passes through it will have their speed reduced to the previous speed state
+* Any car that passes through it will have their speed reduced to the previous speed state, same behaviour as driving through mud.
-* Attempting to use an oil powerup when you have none will have a negative impact on your score and default to a **DO_NOTHING** command
+* Attempting to use an oil powerup when you have none will have a negative impact on your score and default to a **DO_NOTHING** command.

+### Command: USE_TWEET 4 76

+Using a tweet will:

+* Spawn a cyber truck at lane 4, block 76 next round.
+* If player collides with cyber truck, they get stuck behind cyber truck till end of round and have their speed reduced to 3, the cyber truck then dissapears.
+* If a player tweets again, their existing cyber truck will move to the new location next round.
+* If a player tries to spawn cyber truck at location where another player's cybertruck is already located, their powerup usage will be refunded and their old cyber truck will remain where it was.
+* If both players try to spawn a cyber truck at the same location at the same time, they will both be refunded and their old cyber trucks will remain where the cyber trucks were.
+* Attempting to use an tweet powerup when you have none will have a negative impact on your score and default to a **DO_NOTHING** command.

+### Command: USE_LIZARD

+Using a lizard will:
+* Allow your car to jump for the round to avoid a lizard running across the track!
+* All Collisions, including powerup pickups, obstacles, and other players, are ignored for the round.
+Your car stays in the same lane.
+* All Collisions, including powerup pickups, obstacles, and other players, in your final block(the block you land on) for the round are applied.
+* With regards to player collisions occuring in the final block (the block you land on), they are treated in the same manner as when your car rear-ends the other player.
+    Example: If you land on [1,20], but another player is already in [1,20], your car will be put back to [1,19] as per normal collision     handling.

 ## Collisions